15 Years at XING: Reflections and a Farewell

 2021-2022: The Design System Maturity

-I concentrated on my team and the success of the design system rather than on company politics.
-After two years of development, the Design System became stable and mature, featuring over 50 components.
-The designers had professional spec sheets in Figma and documentation in a product guide.
-Meanwhile, we developers created a documentation platform with code examples, API tables, live demos, and additional examples.
-We migrated the web code to TypeScript and Styled Components.
-We automated the export of variables such as colors, spacing, and motion, along with icons, illustrations, and images.
-This allowed designers to add or change assets, with automatic releases for Web, iOS, and Android.
-We had a palette colors, semantic colors, hundreds of icons, and numerous beautiful illustrations created by a talented illustrator who later joined our team.
+I focused on my team and the design system.
+After two years of development, it had matured with 50+ components.
+Designers maintained detailed spec sheets in Figma and a product guide, while we built a documentation site with code examples, API tables, and live demos.
+We migrated the web code to TypeScript and Styled Components and automated the export of design tokens (colors, spacing, motion) as well as icons and illustrations, enabling streamlined releases for Web, iOS, and Android.
+We developed a comprehensive palette with semantic colors, hundreds of icons, and many illustrations by a talented illustrator who later joined our team.

 Most work was done remotely, and COVID-19 continued to impact revenue.
 The stock closed at €240 at the end of the year.

-Additionally, I created a Google Chrome browser extension that displays all XING Design System components with a green border and their names, making it clear when a team has created a custom component.
+I also created a Chrome extension that highlights XING Design System components with a green border and their names, making it easy to spot custom components.

-One web developer from the Design System team left the company, and her position was not filled.
-I took on the responsibilities of two developers for over two years.
+Later, a web developer from the Design System team left and the role wasn’t backfilled, so I covered those responsibilities for more than two years.

 Our cluster held an onsite event in Hamburg after travel restrictions were lifted.
 The event included a harbor tour and a party in a small cabin, Wartehäuschen Döns.
 The declining revenue was evident in smaller venues and finger food instead of large buffets.